kcyu2014/kcyu2014.github.io/_pages/about.md

 `We are hiring at all levels!`

 Current openings:
-- PhD Student (joint program with Zhejiang University)
+- PhD Student (joint program with Zhejiang University), starting from Fall 2024.
 - 3-6 months algorithm engineer internship towards realistic challenges in autonomous driving scenarios
 - PostDoc